viking-frank/neurocats.github.io/about.md

 title: About
 permalink: /about/
 ---

-I am **Andrej Karpathy**, a PhD student at Stanford working on Deep Learning.
-My [academic website](http://cs.stanford.edu/people/karpathy/) has much more information.
+We are a young startup focusing on Reinforcement Learning and Deep Neural Networks.